Genetics Basics: Understanding DNA

 How does a cell make DNA?

-The paired nature of A/T and C/G is important in allowing for the duplication of DNA.
-When a cell needs to replicate its DNA for cell reproduction, special enzymes come in and “unzip” the DNA double-helix structure.
-This creates two single strands of DNA, with exposed base pairs.
-Each strand of the DNA can then serve as a template for duplicating a new strand of DNA.
+Each strand of DNA can then act as a template for duplicating a new strand of DNA.
 Each exposed A attracts a T, each exposed T attracts an A, each exposed C attracts a G, and each exposed G attracts a C. A new sugar and phosphate backbone is built along the exposed edge of each DNA molecule.
-This allows the creation of two identical new strands of DNA, one of which can be passed to each cell.
+This process creates two identical new strands of DNA; one of these strands can be passed to each cell during cell division (mitosis).

 How much DNA is in a cell?